-1.6.
+1.7.
 Services Environment

-a.
-Services will have to be provided under adverse conditions, often turbulent and "hot and high", in remote locations and in an emergency service environment that demands very high standards. b.
+- a.
+Services will have to be provided under adverse conditions, often turbulent and "hot and high", in remote locations and in an emergency service environment that demands very high standards. - b.
 All Services require aircraft that are well maintained and are crewed, supported and managed by highly professional, skilled and motivated Personnel and operators.

-1.7.
+1.8.
 Notice Periods

 - a.
 For all Services the Notice Period will be specified in the final Contract.
 Tenderers must specify in their tender (in the Aircraft and Services Tender Form), for each Service, their preferred Notice Period.
-It is advised that tenderers should normally tender the shortest Notice Period that they are realistically capable of meeting.
+It is recommended that tenderers tender the shortest Notice Period that they are realistically capable of meeting.
 In any case Notice Periods should not be less than 7 days or greater than 56 days. - b.
 Shorter Notice Periods are strongly preferred (i.e. if tenderers can propose relatively short Notice Periods, this will be treated favourably in the evaluation). - c.
 NAFC will give consideration to including additional parameters around Notice Periods if that will assist tenderers to propose shorter Notice Periods. (e.g. a tenderer may propose a Notice Period for a particular Service of 10 days, provided that the Service Period commencement date for that Service is between 01 September and 01 December in any year).
 However Notice Periods that are not subject to constraints are preferred.

-1.8.
+1.9.
 Nominated Operational Bases (NOB)

 - a.
-Appendix 1 indicates where the NOB for each Service will be located.
-In most cases only a general area is specified.
-Where a general area is specified, tenderers should propose a preferred location within that general area for the NOB (if a tenderer has a facility in the area, it will often be most effective to utilise the existing facility). - b.
+During each Service Period the aircraft and crew will be based at a location (Nominated Operational Base) specified in the Contract. - b.
+The Table of Services at Appendix 1 indicates where the NOB for each Service will be located.
+In some cases only a general area is specified.
+Where a general area is specified, tenderers should propose a preferred location within that general area for the NOB (if a tenderer has a facility in the area, it will often be most effective to utilise the existing facility). - c.
+Note that for Service RW15338 the Nominated Operational Base is required to move during the Service Period.
+Tenderers should take this into account when preparing their tender.
+The NOB for this Service would normally commence in the Sea Lake area of northern Victoria and move south east with the risks associated with crop harvesting activities.
+As this Service finishes around the same time other Services commence, it is anticipated that this Service could dovetail with other Type 2 Rotary Wing Services starting in December.
+Tenderers should clearly indicate if they wish to dovetail Services together with one Aircraft and provide details of how the benefits of doing so are shared with the Member. - d.
 Tenderers should note that any contracted Service will be part of a national arrangement.
 NAFC may therefore require Contractors to temporarily base contracted Aircraft at any suitable location in Australia; or to establish a NOB at a different location from that originally specified in the relevant Contract.
 These decisions will be based on regular assessment and reassessment of the prevailing fire or other emergency conditions.
-Where relocation is required, unless specific provisions for relocation are in the Contract, the relevant Member would meet the Contractor's reasonable out of pocket expenses (i.e. the reasonable costs incurred above those that would have applied to being based at the original NOB). - c.
-The exception to the above is where it is specified in Appendix 1 that a particular Service is required to be located at two NOBs over the course of a Service Period and therefore the tenderer should consider this requirement when formulating their tender. - d.
-The Contractor is responsible for providing all facilities required to support the aircraft and crew at the NOB.
+Where relocation is required, unless specific provisions for relocation are in the Contract, the relevant Member would meet the Contractor's reasonable out of pocket expenses (i.e. the reasonable costs incurred above those that would have applied to being based at the original NOB). - e.
+The Contractor is responsible for providing all facilities required to support the Aircraft and crew at the NOB.

-1.9.
+1.10.
 Carriage of Passengers